Defending Your Rights

 You only have a limited time to file an appeal after a judgment.
 The sooner you get in touch with an experienced criminal and civil appeals attorney, the better your chance of success.
 Contact Mr. Rossman by calling 606-232-8521 or filling out an online contact form to schedule your free consultation.

-Serving Knox, Bell, Laurel and Whitley Counties.
+Serving Knox, Bell, Laurel and Whitley counties.